emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

 ***
-## VidBox
-### Score: 18/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Sites UI is good, looks very nice and feels modern. ✔️
-1. Site has watch lists and history, and you can login to sync them across devices. ✔️
-1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (first player). ✔️
-1. Site does not have watch parties. ❌

-***
 ## Cinegram
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️